goldobin/rcm/TASKS.md

 Add flag to `create` command which will signalize to perform `start` and `distribute-slots` with default parameters (or parameters specified in env vars) right after cluster start

-Add `cli-each` command shich will perform the same operation on each known cluster node
+Add `cli-each` command which will perform the same operation on each known cluster node

 Add master/slave count info to the `list` output